• Skip to main content

 Instructions

-• Heat a large skillet on high and drizzle with olive oil.
-Season veal shanks with salt and pepper and rub olive oil on both sides.
-Sear veal shanks on both sides until caramelized and browned.
+• Bring a wide Dutch oven to medium-high heat on the stove and drizzle with olive oil.
+Sear the veal shanks on all sides until caramelized and browned.
 It does not have be to cooked all the way, just seared on the outside.
-When done, reserve the shanks on a plate and set aside.
+When done, reserve the veal shanks on a plate and set aside.

-• In the same pan, pour in red wine and whole peppercorns and bring on high to deglaze the pan.
-Take your spatula and scrape off the meaty bits from the bottom of the pan.
+• Pour in red wine and deglaze the pan.
+Use a sturdy spatula and scrape off the meaty bits from the bottom of the pan.
 Allow the wine to reduce for a few minutes until it gets slightly thicker.

 Notes